Connector SDK - Build Custom Connectors

 - Create your Git CI/CD pipeline

-- Declare columns and data types
+- Declare columns and data types only as necessary

 - Declare primary keys